Mimir-Lab/guideline_student_project/README.md

 ##  Contributors & Project History

-> **Note on Repository History:** Due to a critical restructuring of the file system and the resolution of broken submodule links (mode 160000), the commit history was re-initialized during the final push.
+> **Note on Repository History:** Due to a critical restructuring of the file system and the resolution of broken submodule links , the commit history was re-initialized during the final push.
 The old extraction logic was pushed by the following team members:

 * **Tania:** : **Flowchart Extraction**.
 * **Vishnu:** : **Text Extraction**.